 Proxima Centauri was discovered to be a flare star by the American astronomer Harlow Shapley in 1951.
 Shapley studied past photographic plates and found that the star was brighter than average on 8% of them by a distinctly measurable amount.
 At the time, this made Proxima the most active flare star known.
 The star’s brightest recorded maxima (brightness peaks) indicated that its brightness varied with an amplitude of at least one magnitude.

-Such events pose a large threat to the habitability of Proxima b.
-Even if the planet had an ozone layer that could protect it from the extreme UV radiation of a single superflare, it would take years for the ozone layer to recover.
-If such intense flares occur at a relatively high rate, this can prevent the formation of an ozone layer altogether, leaving the planet’s surface exposed to extreme UV radiation levels.
+Such events pose a large threat to the habitability of Proxima b and any other planets orbiting M-type flare stars.
+They make the existence of alien life unlikely.
+Even if Proxima b had an ozone layer that could protect it from the strong UV radiation of a single superflare, it would take years for the ozone layer to recover.
+If such intense flares occur at a relatively high rate, this can prevent the formation of an ozone layer altogether, leaving the planet’s surface exposed to high UV radiation levels.
 Even if the planet’s atmosphere survives the stellar activity, any life on the planet’s surface would need to undergo complex adaptations to survive.
 In the period from January 2016 to March 2018, the Evryscope recorded 24 flares from the star with bolometric energies from 1030.6 to 1033.5 erg, indicating that there are at least 5.2 events with a bolometric energy of 5.2 1033 erg per year.
 The study used photochemical modelling that demonstrated a 90% ozone destruction within five years as a result of the superflare and the star’s regular activity.